patogeno/pdf-regex-search/README.md

 - Save and load search configurations
 - Verbose output option for detailed search results
 - Progress bar to track search progress
-- Comprehensive logging with hourly log rotation
+- Dual logging system with detailed hourly logs and a summary of the latest search

 ## Installation